c-arthurs/QuArray/docs/Output files.rst

 Chromogen measurement output
 ============================

-The output of the chromogen measurement window is a single excel file (.xlsx) which contains all measurements taken from each tissue core in the input folder.
+The output of the chromogen (e.g. DAB) measurement window is a single excel file (.xlsx) which contains measurements of multiple parameters from each tissue core in the input folder.

-The data is organised with each core measurements taking a single row.
+The data is organised in a single row for the measurements for tissue each core image.

-The column titles and data are as follows:
+The column titles and data description appear as follows:

 :CoreName: The file name of the analysed tissue image
-:AMTsignal: the total amount of pixels that contained signal in the tissue image\.
-Also termed coverage
+:AMTsignal: the total number of pixels that contain 'signal' in the image\, Also termed coverage
 :Mean_intensity: The mean average of the pixel values in the threshold image
 :Standard_Dev_intensity: The standard deviation of the pixel values in the threshold image
-:AMTtissue: The total amount of tissue in the image.
-The calculation for this is in the :ref:`measurements page <Measurements_page>`
+:AMTtissue: The total amount of tissue in the image \(calculation provided in the :ref:`measurements page<Measurements_page>`
 :AFperAMTT: The AMTsignal divided by the amount of tissue
 :Mean_Intensity_perAMTT: The Mean_intensity divided by the amount of tissue
 :SD_Intensity_perAMTT: The Standard_Dev_intensity divided by the amount of tissue